 Current pollen report for Tyrol

 Other pollen types.
-We are also registering pollen from walnut, cypress family and willow among others, although these are of low allergological significance.
+We are also observing pollen from pine, cypress family, lime, stinging nettle and sedges, among others, which are of low allergological significance.

 Social Media.
 Would you like to support our work?
 Please like, share and save our posts in Instagram and Facebook.